 The SIP is a six-week consultancy project, pairing teams of students with a charity or social enterprise to work on a challenge brief provided by you.
 Winchester Hub will support you to create a robust brief, as well as train the students to consult for you.
-We are currently accepting briefs for our 2020/21 cohorts, which will be held entirely remotely.
+We are currently accepting briefs for our 2021/22 cohorts.

 Looking for volunteers at a socially or environemtally active activity you are doing?
 Give it a Go (GIAG) is our one-off volunteering programme and we are always looking for partners to work with to engage students in social action.
 Previous GIAG events include helping a community garden, litter picking and even clothes swaps!

-Please get in contact with Charlotte at email@example.com if you are looking for some more volunteers.
+Please get in contact with Liz Alcock at email@example.com if you are looking for some more volunteers.